 #1 Act Fast — Like, Now

 When you receive a counteroffer, you should respond quickly — ideally within 24 hours.
 The longer you wait, the more space you leave for another buyer to swoop in and nab the property.
-Also?
-If a seller senses hesitation, they may decide to withdraw their counteroffer before you even have a chance to respond.
+Also, if a seller senses hesitation, they may decide to withdraw their counteroffer before you even have a chance to respond.

 #2 Raise Your Price (Within Reason)

-Then, through their powers of persuasion, your agent can make the counteroffer look even more attractive by pointing out similarly priced “comps” — recently sold homes in your area that are comparable in terms of square footage and features.
+Then, through their powers of persuasion, your agent can make the counteroffer look even more attractive by pointing out similarly priced “comps” — recently sold homes in your area that are comparable in square footage and features.

 As your agent negotiates, it can feel like things are escalating quickly.
 It’s stressful.
 You may feel a sudden urge to do whatever it takes to win.